mieubrisse/personal-writing/building-the-factory/post.md

 So I also have two more "helper" workflows:

-- **❗Send Email Alert:** sends an email alert (called when any quantified life tables are stale).
+- **❗Send Alert:** sends an email alert, and a Slack alert as backup (called when any quantified life tables are stale).
 - **⚠️  Error:** n8n lets you give a workflow an "error workflow", which is called any time the workflow fails.
-Mine here is a generic error workflow that calls **❗ Send Email Alert** to alert me of any workflow failures.
+Mine here is a generic error workflow that calls **❗ Send Alert** to alert me of any workflow failures.

 Annoyingly, n8n doesn't force each workflow to have an error workflow.